"

 Full State Feedback Integral Control (Seen Lecture Notes, Last Group Quiz)

 Very nice!
-It looks like that you have understood the observer better now.
-Now, its time to diver deeper.
-As we have hinted in the ball balancing project background section that we do need to use the integral control to remove the steady state error.
-It means that we want the ball stays at the center of the resistive touch screen.
-For this purpose, with the use of only full state feedback is insufficient.
+It looks like you understand the observer better now.
+Now, it is time to diver deeper.
+As we hinted in the ball balancing project background section, we need to use integral control to remove the steady state error.
+We want the ball to stay at the center of the resistive touch screen.
+For this purpose, the use of only full state feedback is insufficient.
 Full state feedback control is not able to ensure zero steady state error.
-In order to do this, we need use integral control.
-In order to use integral control, lets review integral control.
-Note that the integral control is similar to the integral control in the PID controller, but we wrap around of this concept in state space based full state feedback control.
+In order to do this, we need to use integral control.
+In order to use integral control, let us first review it.
+Note that the integral control here is similar to the integral control in the PID controller, but we return to this concept in state space based full state feedback control.

-The integral control is very similar to the full state feedback control.
-However, it includes another outer loop feedback to feedback the Y to the reference.
+Integral control is very similar to the full state feedback control.
+However, it includes another outer feedback loop to feed back the output Y to the reference r.
 Note that the integral gain Ke is also involved here.
 With the integral gain, it becomes feasible to reduce the steady state error.

-While integral control looks promising, however, it does not have an observer.
-It means that it still uses the raw states as the feedback.
-It therefore can not remove the noises of the states.
-To improve this situation, we need to use Kalman observer.
-The reason that we use Kalman observer is because we need to remove the noises from the states.
-Luenberger Observer is not able to achieve this goal.
-Instead, we need to use Kalman observer to achieve this goal.
+While integral control looks promising, it does not have an observer.
+This means that it still uses the raw states as the feedback.
+It therefore can not remove the noise of the states.
+To improve this situation, we need to use a Kalman observer to remove the noise.
+A Luenberger observer is not able to achieve this goal, so instead, we need to use a Kalman observer.

 Figure 3: The summary of the full state feedback integral control (K).
 It includes the feedback control gain K and Ke.